-Significantly simplify your internal network architecture with AWS PrivateLink.
+Significantly simplify your internal network architecture with Amazon PrivateLink.
 Connect services across different accounts, and VPCs within your own organization, with no need for firewall rules, path definitions, or route tables.
 There is no longer a need to configure an Internet gateway or a VPC peering connection.

-More easily migrate traditional on-premises applications to SaaS offerings hosted in the cloud with AWS PrivateLink.
+More easily migrate traditional on-premises applications to SaaS offerings hosted in the cloud with Amazon PrivateLink.
 Since your data does not get exposed to the Internet where it can be compromised, you can migrate and use more cloud services with the confidence that your traffic remains secure and compliant with regulations.
 You no longer have to choose between using a service and exposing your critical data to the Internet.

-Securely Access SaaS Applications
+Securely access SaaS applications

 How it works